christiancioffi/CTF_Write-ups/UIUCTF_2023/WEB/Peanut-XSS/README.md

 ![3](https://github.com/H31s3n-b3rg/CTF_Write-ups/assets/66698256/f35b95c9-4ea8-4040-9697-bbe54f00409c)

-A user can send any url to the admin bot.
-It doesn't trigger any user event, so a possible XSS must be defined so that it executes automatically.
+A user can submit any URL to the admin bot.
+It doesn't fire any user events, so you need to define a possible XSS so that triggers automatically.

 ## Attack
-The HTML defined inside the nutshell parameter passes through this code:
+The HTML defined inside the nutshell parameter goes through this code:
 ```javascript
 const $ = document.querySelector.bind(document);
       const nutshell = new URLSearchParams(location.search).get("nutshell");